-A literature gradually emerges which accounts, in the tradition of recent trends within economic theory, for the endogenous determination of borders.
-The literature can tentatively or stereotypically be divided into the "American" and "European" approaches, which refers more to funders of research than to where researchers are geographically located.
-The American approach, starting with Tiebout (1956), recognizes the importance of competitive units at the local level, and focuses, in the spirit of Buchanan and Faith (1987), on a competitive structure's ability to optimize local governmental services and taxes.
-Extensions are made by Alesina and Spolaore (1997,2003), Glomm and Lagunoff (1998), and Casella (2001ab).
-In contrast, the European approach centers on trade between nations, and optimization of the number of nations in a trading context.
-Examples are Bolton and Roland (1997) and Bolton et al. (1996).
+A literature emerges1 which accounts, in the tradition of recent trends within economic theory, for the endogenous determination of borders.2 In early work Tiebout (1956) recognized the importance of competitive units at the local level.
+Buchanan and Faith (1987) focused on a competitive structure's ability to optimize local governmental services and taxes, extended by Alesina and Spolaore (1997,2003), Glomm and Lagunoff (1998), and Casella (2001ab).3 Bolton and Roland (1997) and Bolton et al. (1996) considered the relation between redistribution and the breakup of nations, and optimizing the number of nations.
+Inter-state trade has played some role in most of these works, see e.g. Alesina et al. (2000).

-Neither the American nor European approaches have focused much on what is empirically the main reasons for state creation; social, cultural, religious and ethnic issues.
+These contributions have not focused much on what is empirically the main reasons for state creation; social, cultural, religious and ethnic issues.
 Lacking are also various welfare benefits like less coercion, war, revolution, etc. associated with lower barriers to exit and entry.
-This article is broadly embedded in the economic tradition.
-An enabling mechanism is proposed designed to reduce the costs associated with 1) the creation (establishment, birth) of governmental units, 2) the adjustment of unit borders, and 3) the
+This article is broadly embedded in the economic tradition.4 An enabling mechanism is proposed designed to reduce the costs associated with 1) the creation (establishment, birth) of governmental units, 2) the adjustment of unit borders, and 3) the dissolution (termination, death) of units.
+Optimal solutions can only be achieved through the inclusion of individuals in the decision making process.
+Given the proper decision making procedures and institutional framework, conflict is not necessary, as has been claimed, between democracy and the optimum size of a governmental unit.

-&lt;sup>1 In earlier analyses, analyzing the size of nations, Wittman (1991) argues that wealth maximization is determinative.
+1 In earlier analyses, analyzing the size of nations, Wittman (1991) argues that wealth maximization is determinative.
 Friedman (1977) shows that nations are shaped to maximize joint revenue, net of collection costs, and that trade should imply large nations, rent should imply small nations, and labor should imply that nations will have closed boundaries or be culturally homogeneous.

-&lt;sup>2 See Hausken (2000) for a treatment of how group size is determined endogenously by intergroup migration.
+2 See Hausken (2000) for a treatment of how group size is determined endogenously by intergroup migration.

-&lt;sup>3 See Dowding et al. (1994) for a survey of the empirical Tiebout literature, noting that Tiebout is quoted in 1000+ articles.
+3 See Dowding et al. (1994) for a survey of the empirical Tiebout literature, noting that Tiebout is quoted in 1000+ articles.
 See John et al. (1995) for a micro-level test of the behavioral assumptions of the Tiebout model.

-&lt;sup>4 We define economic utility broadly and account for utility which is difficult to measure.
+4 We define economic utility broadly and account for utility which is difficult to measure.
 Influenced by Harsanyi (1993), Frey et al. (2001) make a step in the right direction by discussing "outcome utility" and "process utility", demonstrating empirically that "reported subjective well-being of the population is much higher in jurisdictions with stronger direct democratic rights," deriving utility from the political process itself.